All Blog Videos Webinars

 The dangers of using AI

-Around the world, there is a growing discussion about AI, its use in society after the popularity of ChatGPT and other AI models, and the dangers of AI.
-With AI tools being rapidly developed and many people using them to help with activities such as writing, it is understandable that people will try to use AI to help them with other issues, like legal advice.
-The UK Government is even trying to both innovate and regulate AI.
+With AI tools being rapidly developed and many people using them to help with activities from writing, to general life advice, to planning holidays, it is understandable that some people try to use AI to help them with other issues, like legal advice.

-However, there are many issues around using AI for legal advice.
+However, there are many issues around using AI legal advice.
 It is unwise to take much of what these AI tools say at face value.
 We shall tell you why it is dangerous to do so.

 2. Incorrect information and legal advice